ajbanjara/Wireshark/HowToDecrypt802.11.md

   - You may have to toggle *Assume Packets Have FCS* and *Ignore the Protection bit* depending on how your 802.11 driver delivers frames.

 The WPA passphrase and SSID preferences let you encode non-printable or otherwise troublesome characters using URI-style percent escapes, e.g. %20 for a space.
 As a result you have to escape the percent characters themselves using %25.
+You also must escape colons in the passphrase or SSID, using %3a, in order to distinguish them from a colon as a separator between the passphrase and SSID.

 WPA and WPA2 use keys derived from an EAPOL handshake, which occurs when a machine joins a Wi-Fi network, to encrypt traffic.
 Unless **all four** handshake packets are present for the session you're trying to decrypt, Wireshark won't be able to decrypt the traffic.
 You can use the display filter **eapol** to locate EAPOL packets in your capture.